< Browse to Previous Essay | Browse to Next Essay >

 William N. Bischoff, We Were Not Summer Soldiers: The Indian War Diary of Plympton J. Kelly (Tacoma: Washington State Historical Society, 1976); T. J. Cramm, "Topographical Memoir of the Department of the Pacific, report of Captain T. J. Cramm, relative to the Territories of Oregon and Washington, in the military department of the Pacific, 1859," Executive Doc.
 No. 114, 35th Congress, 2nd Session, House of Representatives; T. C. Elliott, Murder of Peu-Peu-Mox-Mox, The Oregon Historical Quarterly, Vol. 35 (March-December 1934), pp. 123-130; Frank T. Gilbert, Historic Sketches of Walla Walla, Whitman, Columbia, and Garfield Counties, Washington Territory, and Umatilla County, Oregon (Portland, Oregon: Printing and Lithographing House of A.G.
 Walling, 1882); Alexander Gunkel, Culture in Conflict: A Study of Contrasted Interrelations and Relations Between Euro-Americans and the Walla Walla Indians of Washington State (Ph.D.
 Thesis, Southern Illinois University, 1978); W. D. Lyman, Lyman’s History of Old Walla Walla County, Embracing Walla Walla, Columbia, Garfield and Asotin Counties, Vol. I (Chicago: S. J. Clarke Publishing Company, 1918); "Official Report of Lieut.-Col. Kelly of the Battle Between the Oregon Mounted Volunteers and the Indians," Oregonian, January 5, 1856, p.
 2.

-Note: This Timeline essay replaces an earlier essay on the same subject.
+Note: This Timeline essay replaced an earlier essay on the same subject.
+It was slightly revised on December 5, 2015.

 Travel through time (chronological order):